 EXCEPTION: If the Form 6000 is withdrawn, invalid, or voided, the prior beneﬁciary designation on ﬁle with KRS is reinstated until changed by the member.

-Member's Birth Certificate
+Member's Date of Birth Verification

 Beneficiary's Birth Certificate

-A copy of the birth certiﬁcate or Kentucky driver's license is also required if you name a person as beneficiary.
+A copy of the birth certiﬁcate or driver's license is also required if you name a person as beneficiary.